 Simon was renamed Peter by Jesus.
 He was a married fisherman from Bethsaida who was the third of twelve disciples Jesus called (John 1:40 - 42).
 He walked on water with Jesus (Matthew 14) and denied three times he knew him (Matthew 26).
 He was a witness to Jesus' transfiguration (Matthew 17).
 Peter wrote two New Testament books and died a martyr around 67 A.D.

 Philip resided in Bethsaida where also Andrew and Peter lived.
 According to Foxe's Book of Martyrs, he labored diligently in Upper Asia and suffered martyrdom at Heliopolis in Phrygia.
 Nathanael is also called Bartholomew.
 He was the fifth of the twelve men called to be a witnessed of Jesus' life and teachings.
 Not much is known about him.

 James (the Greater) is brother of the apostle John, is also called 'James the Greater' to distinguish him from the other disciple named James (who is the son of Alpheus).
 He was a fisherman in partnership with Peter and was with him, as well as John, to witness Jesus' transfiguration (Matthew 17:1).
 James was beheaded by King Herod Agrippa in 44 A.D., making him the first martyr of the twelve apostles.

 Matthew, also called Levi, was born in Nazareth.
 He is the last of the twelve apostles where information about his life is commonly known.
 His occupation was a tax collector.
 The gospel he wrote, in 35 A.D., was the very first book written for the New Testament.
 According to Foxe's, he labored spreading the gospel in Parthia and Ethiopia before suffering martyrdom.

-The below five out of twelve disciples were called at roughly the same time.
+The below five out of the twelve original apostles were called at roughly the same time.